Hanging Terrariums & Glass Planters

-Getting creative decorating your home or office is easy using glass hanging terrariums.
-A new favorite of DIY'ers and eco-conscious designers, terrarium containers make great homes for air plants, tillandsia, and other lightweight decorative items, live or artificial.
+Getting creative decorating your home or office is easy using hanging glass terrariums.
+A new favorite of DIY'ers and Eco-conscious designers, terrarium containers make great homes for air plants, tillandsia, and other lightweight decorative items, live or artificial.
 Many people like to grow succulents, airplants and tillandsia varieties, grasses, even small flowers inside hanging glass terrariums.
 A succulent terrarium, in particular, is easy to care for, requiring little watering yet still looks green all year around.

 With a wide variety of terrariums for sale online, you can select multiples to hang in groups, tiered fashion, or even create a focal point in the corner of a room.
 DIY terrariums let you express your own creativity.
 Select living greens, moss, lightweight tree branches arranged to look like a bird's nest inside glass terrariums.
 These are just a few novel ideas on how to make a terrarium that really draws attention.
 Suspend hanging terrarium globes from a wall hook or from the ceiling with jute string, fishing line, even colorful ribbon to set your self-made creation apart.
-Regardless of what you choose, hanging terrariums are a great way to "think outside the pot".
+Regardless of what you choose, terrariums are a great way to "think outside the pot".

 Fun and Lively Terrariums For Sale

-A DIY’ers dream container, our fun and lively terrariums for sale come in all kinds of shapes and sizes.
+A DIY'ers dream container, our fun and lively terrariums for sale online come in all kinds of shapes and sizes.
 Choose terrarium containers as a globe, ellipse, oval or teardrop-shaped bubble, whatever appeals to the eye, and let the magic begin.
 Choices begin as an 8" Water Drop for a singular display from a wall hook, or mix and match 4", 5" and 6" bubbles to hang in groups, and sizes and shapes in between.
-Hanging terrariums are an opportunity to think “outside the pot" for a dazzling, dangling houseplant.
+This collection of globe terrariums are an opportunity to think "outside the pot" for a dazzling, dangling houseplant.
 Each hanging porcelain and glass terrarium makes an ideal home for small succulents, mosses, and small green foliage sprigs.
-Many savvy terrarium DIY’ers like to add PlanterWell GrowBrownies “Crumbs" to hold moisture and nutrients in.
+Many savvy terrarium DIY'ers like to add PlanterWell GrowBrownies "Crumbs" to hold moisture and nutrients in.